-ANSWER: Defendant Mohammed objects to the term "corruption" and "corrupt" as argumentative, vague and undefined.
+ANSWER: Defendant Mohammed objects to the term "corrupt" and "corruption" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-2. Joshua King was convicted of a crime he did not commit, and his wrongful conviction is one of many caused by the Watts team that were later overturned.
+2. Eson Claybron was twice convicted of crimes he did not commit, and his are among the most recent of the Watts team's wrongful convictions to be overturned.

-ANSWER: Defendant Mohammed admits, upon information and belief, that Plaintiff has had a conviction overturned.
-He lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed admits, upon information and belief, that Plaintiff was convicted.
+Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-3. The crime for which Mr. King was framed never happened; it was completely fabricated by corrupt Chicago police officers.
+3. The crimes for which Mr. Claybron was framed never happened; they were completely fabricated by corrupt Chicago police officers.